Decluttering the Past to Make Space for Future Adventures

 Hello, everyone.
 I know New Year’s treated you well.
 I spent my three-day weekend at home and enjoyed a slight decrease (much to my appreciation) in fireworks exposure.
 My new neighbors don’t seem to go quite as crazy as the ones I had in the Willows neighborhood in Gilbert.
 If you like fireworks, you might enjoy a stroll through this neighborhood on the 4th of July or New Year’s Eve; I anticipate in a neighborhood of 586 houses so long as the Town of Gilbert permits fireworks, people will set up small fireworks shows just outside their front doors.
 For today though, I’ll like to start my first 2007 versus 2017 post.

-In 2007, I had some lofty wedding reception ambitions, as you can see from my journal entry below.
+In 2007, I had some lofty wedding reception ambitions.
 While we never ended up having our wedding reception the reality is I spent a significant amount of time planning for a costly one-day event.
 On the skinny spending side, I think we were looking at $8,000 to $10,000 for the venue, a photographer, hotel rooms, travel, food, etc. The dream was dropped before anything was booked but not until after I purchased my wedding gown (we got married through the Justice of the Peace in 2006) and picked up some small wedding related items.

 My desire to control my personal finances did not truly begin until we moved to Wyoming.
 Our crash course in the broke life lead us to Dave Ramsey’s Financial Peace University.
 Being introduced to Dave Ramsey’s program through friends and their church, we made headway towards undoing the financial damage.
 It’s not fun, but without the substantial housing allowance we received in California, we had to take a serious look at our finances.
 Throughout the years, we’ve still struggled to stay on the Dave Ramsey path so I still refer back to the books and resources.
 My in-laws also added more Dave Ramsey resources to our collection.
 Additionally, I kept my Financial Planning notebook from my undergraduate studies because I want to ensure I update our financial goals (i.e. retirement planning, life insurance planning, etc.) as our family needs change over time.